 STEP 1 - Connect to your modem via Wi-Fi or Ethernet

-Ensure that Wi-Fi is enabled on the device you are using to access your modem (e.g. computer/laptop/smartphone/tablet).
+Once the modem has been reset, ensure that Wi-Fi is enabled on the device you are using to access your modem (e.g. computer/laptop/smartphone/tablet).
 If you are using a smartphone or tablet, you should turn off your mobile data connectivity or any hotspot connection during this process.

 STEP 2 - Log in to your modem